trilokynath/Training-and-Placement-Contacts/README.md

 # Training-and-Placement-Contacts

-It is and android application, Created for training and placement department of R. C. Patel Institute of Technology, Shirpur.
+It is an android application, Created for training and placement department of R. C. Patel Institute of Technology, Shirpur.